StackA2A

 To avoid charges, run the cleanup script:

-This stops the Auth Proxy, deletes the AlloyDB cluster, removes any deployed Cloud Run services, and optionally removes local files (binary, logs, .env).
+This deletes the AlloyDB cluster, removes any deployed Cloud Run services, and optionally removes local files (logs, .env).

 If you prefer a manual approach: